Why is my computer slow? This is such a classic question. Every owner of a computer has this problem at some point in life.

 Open the task manager by clicking on Ctrl+ Alt+ Delete at the same time.
-Select task manager or right click your task bar and select “Task Manager”.
+Select the task manager or right-click your taskbar and select “Task Manager”.
 On the processes Tab you can see the items that are currently open and how much of the CPU and Memory each is using.
 You can then close programs which you are not using, hence freeing up space for the ones you are.1a

 Schedule your anti-virus scan

-Anti-virus softwares can slow down computers because they are running in the background all the time.
+Anti-virus software can slow down computers because they are running in the background all the time.
 Instead of leaving your antivirus scan when it wants, decide when you want it to scan.

 Pausing OneDrive Syncing